AdLyft/developer-doc/doc/ios.md

 #### Link Binary with Libraries

-In order to AdLyft work properly one must link few below mentioned libraries in Build Phases.
-These Libraries must be included in Build Phases of the project Target under the category **Link Binary with Libraries**
+The following frameworks must be included in **Build Phases** of the project Target under the category **Link Binary with Libraries**

 ![iOS Copy Bundle Resources Phase](/images/ios-link-binary-with-libraries.png)

 #### Configure Other Linker Flag

 Adlyft uses several custom categories.
 For these categories to be loaded properly from within a framework the `Other Linker Flags` in the build settings of the application target must include `-ObjC`.

 ![iOS Copy Bundle Resources Phase](/images/ios-objc-linker-flags.png)

 ## Initializing AdLyft

 AdLyft must be initialized with a GID (key) and secret.
 This GID and secret is specific to your application and is generated when you register an application though the AdLyft web portal.
 For information on creating a new application through the AdLyft web portal see here :

-The initialization code in Objective C :
+The initialization code in Objective-C :

 ```objective-c
 (void) [[ADLAdLyftController alloc] initWithGID:@"example-gid"